 Once you hit enter the trailing dot will disappear and you’ll magically have a dot prefixed folder / file.

 S1 – Part 3

 Now we are actually going to install this certificate.
 This is really easy to do in Windows.
 Type “Cert” on the start screen and you should be able to launch the Windows Certificate Manager.

 Go to Trusted Root Certification Authorities and right click to Import your certificate.
 You should end up here:

-Click Next, then go and select the myCA.pem file we just saved somewhere in your Windows file system.
+Click Browse.
+Be sure to change file type you are looking for to All Files (*.*).
+Find and select the myCA.pem file we just saved somewhere in your Windows file system.
 Proceed on through and boom, you are now a (local) trusted CA!
 Hooray!
 Except………….

 Firefox.
-Oh sweet Firefox.
+My dear Firefox.
 I love you.
-You are my main dev hommie, but in this case you are causing problems.
-And for anyone else out there who uses Firefox, or are testing with Firefox, then this is what you need to do to wrap up Step 1.
+However, in this case you are causing a bit of trouble.
+For anyone else out there who uses Firefox, or are testing with Firefox, then this is what you need to do to wrap up Step 1.
 The problem is Firefox does not use Windows’ certificate store by default, so the certificate you added above has to be manually added into Firefox.
 You have two options how to proceed:

 - Go to

 about:config, search for “security.enterprise_roots.enabled” and change to true and restart Firefox.
 This adds experimental support for finding stored certificates.

 - Or… You can just enter this in your address bar